brave/qa-resources/WikiTemplate/Desktop/wikitemplate.md

 - [ ] Visit https://browserleaks.com/geo in a Tor window, ensure location isn't shown
 - [ ] Ensure you are able to download a file in a Tor window.
 Verify all Download/Cancel, Download/Retry and Download works in Tor window

+### Profile Tests

+- [ ] Verify that clicking on the "profile avatars" under both Private Browsing and Tor doesn't crash.

 ### Cookie and Cache

 - [ ] Go to http://samy.pl/evercookie/ and set an evercookie.
 Check that going to prefs, clearing site data and cache, and going back to the evercookie site does not remember the old evercookie value